 Patients with keratoconus may experience blurry or distorted vision that is not improved with spectacles.
 An untrained observer will not usually notice anything abnormal about the appearance of an eye with keratoconus, however, your eye doctor can detect changes in the shape of the eye with a keratometer or corneal topographer, and can often observe changes in the appearance of the cornea with a slit lamp microscope.

-Patients with mild cases of keratoconus may be able to achieve adequate vision through spectacles or specialty soft contact lenses.
+Patients with mild cases of keratoconus may be able to achieve the adequate vision through spectacles or specialty soft contact lenses.
 Many patients with keratoconus are fit with rigid gas permeable contact lenses.
 The rigidity of the lens allows the tears to pool under the contact lens, creating a more optically smooth surface by masking irregular astigmatism.
 Some patients will need to wear glasses over the contact lenses in order to achieve optimal vision correction.
 In advanced cases of keratoconus, patients may be unable to be successfully fit with rigid contact lenses.
 These patients may be fitted with a scleral lens, a large diameter specialty lens, or a corneal transplant may be indicated.
 Currently, procedures designed to slow the progression of the disorder through collagen crosslinking are being evaluated in clinical trials.